-The auditors interviewed two investigators assigned to FLCI and they advised that he attended training class which covered those items listed in the standard.
+The auditors interviewed one investigator assigned to CCI and he advised that he attended training class which covered those items listed in the standard.
 They received a certificate of completion from the agency documenting his training.
 The auditors received curriculum and training materials related to the specialized class.
 The auditors also received a copy of an agency-wide training log for the required course of training.
-There are eight staff members on the training log assigned to FLCI.
+There are four staff members on the training log assigned to CCI.

-\115.71 (c) Investigators shall gather and preserve direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data; shall interview alleged victims, suspected perpetrators, and witnesses; and shall review prior complaints and reports of sexual abuse involving the suspected perpetrator.
+115.71 (c) Investigators shall gather and preserve direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data; shall interview alleged victims, suspected perpetrators, and witnesses; and shall review prior complaints and reports of sexual abuse involving the suspected perpetrator.